olivermeyer/freeloader/README.md

 * Track
   * Represents one track in a recording
-  * Can be split into Segments
+  * Can be split into Parts

-* Segment
+* Part (renamed from Segment to avoid confusion with pydub's AudioSegment)
   * Represents one part of a track in a recording